Azure-Samples/azure-health-data-and-ai-samples/samples/patientandpopulationservices-smartonfhir-oncg10-smart-v2/docs/ad-apps/inferno-test-app-registration.md

 1. Generate a secret for this application.
 Save this and the client id for testing Inferno *3.
 EHR Practitioner App*.
+1. Follow all instructions on [this page](./set-fhir-user-mapping.md) to enable mapping the `fhirUser` to the identity token.
 <br /><details><summary>Click to expand and see screenshots.</summary>
 ![](./images/5_confidential_client_1.png)
 ![](./images/5_ehr_confidental_app_scopes.png)